suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ```

 ### abi
-> You can get the [abi](http://www.olympus.io/olympusProtocols/index/abi) from our API
+> You can get the [abi](http://www.olympus.io/olympusProtocols/index/abi) from our API.

 ### bytecode
-> You can get the [bytecode](http://www.olympus.io/olympusProtocols/index/bytecode) from our API
+> You can get the [bytecode](http://www.olympus.io/olympusProtocols/index/bytecode) from our API.